 Copeland Falls to Calypso Cascades

-Distance: 3.5 miles
+Distance: 3.5 miles / 5.6 kilometers

-Elevation: 610 feet
+Elevation: 610 feet / 186 meters

-The Copeland Falls Trail is a moderate day hike and offers unforgettable views of cascading falls.
-This out and back trail takes you past several small streams as you make your way up the well-shaded trail.
+Copeland Falls is an easy to moderate day hike and offers unforgettable views of cascading falls.
+This out-and-back trail takes you past several small streams as you make your way up the well-shaded trail.

 Recommended Reading: The Best Snowshoes: How to Find the Right Ones for You

-Distance: 2.3 miles
+Distance: 2.3 miles / 3.7 kilometers

-Elevation: 112 feet
+Elevation: 112 feet / 34 meters

 Popular between April and September, Beaver Ponds is one of the best easy hikes in Rocky Mountain National Park for seeing wildlife.
 Most commonly you’ll find plenty of chipmunks and elk in the area.

 Recommended Reading: Day Hiking Packing List: The Essentials To Bring On Every Hike

-Distance: 1.1 miles
+Distance: 1.1 miles / 1.7 kilometers

-Elevation: 155 feet
+Elevation: 155 feet / 47 meters

 Recommended Reading: The Best Hiking Footwear for Every Hiker

-Distance: 0.7 miles
+Distance: 0.7 miles / 1.2 kilometers

-Elevation: 148 feet
+Elevation: 148 feet / 45 meters

-During summer you can enjoy panoramic views of wildflowers and towering mountains.
-You can do this trail from June to October, but make sure to take a jacket with you to the top.
+During summer you can enjoy panoramic views of wildflowers and towering mountain peaks.
+You can hike to Alpine Ride from June to October, however, be sure to take a jacket with you to the top.
 It can get pretty windy and cold, even in summer.

 Recommended Reading: Average Hiking Speed: Why it’s Important and How to Calculate it

-Distance: 7 miles
+Distance: 7 miles / 11 kilometers

-Elevation: 1,870 feet
+Elevation: 1,870 feet / 560 meters

 Recommended Reading: Wildlife Books That Animal Lovers Will Enjoy